 Why Study at Iowa?

 The undergraduate business program in the Tippie College of Business is ranked in the top 25 public universities nationwide.
-Management is one of six Undergraduate Business Majors it offers.
+Management is one of six Undergraduate Business Majors offered by the college.

 As a student in the Department of Management and Organizations, you will be prepared to work in a variety of positions in business, government, nonprofit institutions, and education.
 Graduates find careers in the areas of general management, consulting, personnel management, entrepreneurial organizations, and in dispute resolution.

 The college also offers an Online BBA in Management (in the Entrepreneurial Management track) through the UI Distance Education program.

 A Bachelor of Business Administration (BBA) in management is designed to teach the principles of effective management in a business environment.

 In addition to completing the Tippie College of Business General Education Requirements in courses such as rhetoric, literature, historical perspectives, and the natural sciences, BBA students in all majors also take business-related core courses in statistics, communication, law, management, and marketing.